 After returning from his travels, Adam Smith devoted the following ten years mostly to The Wealth of Nations, which was published in 1776.
 In the book he introduced the principle of the invisible hand, explaining how markets can regulate themselves.
 He described that all individuals in an economic system long for their own profit maximization, which supports the overall ‘natural freedom’ of society and its general wealth according to Smith.
 With natural freedom, Smith speaks of a system free of monopolies.
 Smith also made points about the productivity of labor, leading him to the topic of the division of labor, which he promoted.

 The Wealth of Nations caused Adams Smith to be more famous then ever and turned him into one of the founders of modern economics.
+Smith’s effect on the economy was amazing.
+His themes were the role of division of labor and the role of the free market, distribution issues, foreign trade, and the role of the state.
 Him and his theories are still studied by every economic student, wherefore he still counts as one of the most influential thinkers in economics.

 References and Further Reading:

-- John Maynard Keynes and his General Theory of Employment
+- John Maynard Keynes and his General Theory of Employment, SciHi Blog

-- The Invention of Financial Economics by Jean-Baptiste Colbert
+- The Invention of Financial Economics by Jean-Baptiste Colbert, SciHi Blog